SoulAuctioneer/phoenix-vapi/docs/SHURLAND_TO_DO.md

 * Do a full run-through.

 AFTER REHEARSALS:
+* Fix LEDs not stopping when sleeping from a conversation.
 * Ask Sean for some shade over the crater.
 * Conversation first part of audio is being cut off, looks like amp is disabled initially for a moment.
 Started happening after the attempted pitch refactor.
 * Upgrade Tom's pea (software instructions at bottom).